rollins-cms/cms330-spr20/sprint0/sprint0.md

    * Why do we use Scrum?
 How is it related to Agile?
 What are the core values of each?
    * Be able to use the Trello software.
 2. Review Github interaction basics
-   * cloning a repo, pushing to it
+   * cloning a repo, committing and pushing to it
    * good code management practices
 3. Understand introductory operating system concepts
    * virtualization